spaceshark123/NeuralNetwork/README.md

 - **Regularization Techniques**: Supports popular regularization techniques like L1 and L2 to reduce overfitting by minimizing parameter complexity.

-- **Momentum** Uses momentum-based gradient descent to accelerate convergence and dampen oscillation.
+- **Momentum**: Uses momentum-based gradient descent to accelerate convergence and dampen oscillation.

 - **Save and Load Models**: Easily save trained models to disk and load them for future use.